AM-hvykin/AM-hvykin/README.md

 ​᭄ I have dementia. ..yeah thats— thats literally it. i cant seem to remember the reason but i know i have dementia and i was diagnosed with it after schizophrenia. luckily for ONCE, im almost fully healed from schizophrenia. i rarely see hallucinations / hear things now. for dementia, uhh.. its the most severe one. my dementia somehow overpowers my other mental illnesses. sorry if i forget about you or stuff you say, i cant control it.

+☕︎ I got groomed and manipulated by a shipper "friend" i had, that forced me into "liking" or roleplaying as a character that they shipped with. that gave me trauma and i became an antishipper. please dont talk about ships near me, since im not into romance and it reminds me of my bad experience with my "friend".
+(P.S. i somehow forgot i didnt mention this omfg. also, since im getting online therapy, i kinda started forgetting about it so you can talk about ships but be cautious because sometimes i may not be in the mood and lash out.)

 ➤ 𝐂𝐎𝐏𝐈𝐍𝐆 & 𝐇𝐎𝐁𝐁𝐈𝐄𝐒.

 ✷ i make personas / alter egos, and draw them in my free time. im not too sure if i should call this coping, or if its because of my bipolar. i heard that some mental illnesses had similar symptons, such as borderline personality disorder, bipolar, DID, etc. (P.S. im not too cultured nor know a lot of stuff about DID.. im trying to understand Systems better, because i have a friend that has OSDD.)